Keywords: network science, social network analysis, complex networks, computational social science, data science, algorithms

-I first and foremost aim to provide fundamental contributions related to the algorithms, methods and techniques used in network science, including network models, computing network metrics centrality, community detection and motif detection.
+I first and foremost aim to provide fundamental contributions related to the algorithms, methods and techniques used in network science, including network models, computing network metrics such as the diameter and node centrality, community detection and motif recognition.
 This line of research continues that of my PhD thesis titled Algorithms and Analyzing and Mining Real-World Graphs (text, presentation).
 Other topics include: computational aspects of algorithms for analyzing large-scale network data, network visualization, high performance network data processing and large-scale network data management.

 - Knowledge discovery in networks